Density of the boundary regular set of 2d area minimizing currents with arbitrary codimension and multiplicity: Center manifolds Lg with boundary Lg

 As highlighted before, we construct the center manifold $\mathcal{M}$ and also a function defined on $\mathcal{M}$ that approximates, with the desired superlinear exponents for the error, the current $T$ (in the sense of Theorem \ref{thm:lip-approx-superlinear-decay}).
-This approximation will take values on the normal bundle of $\mathcal{M}$, we define precisely this type of approximations.
-But before that, we shall also define the space of $Q$-tuples on a manifold analogously to what is done for Euclidean spaces in the Introduction of \cite{DS1}. \begin{defi} Let $M$ be an $m$-dimensional manifold, and, for each $P\in M$, we denote $\a{P}$ the current with support equal to $P$, i.e., the current associated with the Dirac measure concentrated in $P$.
+This approximation will take values on the normal bundle of $\mathcal{M}$, we precisely define this type of approximations.
+Firstly, we shall define the space of $Q$-tuples on a manifold analogously to \cite{DS5} which follows the definition for the Euclidean spaces in \cite{DS1}. \begin{definition} Let $M$ be an $m$-dimensional manifold, and, for each $P\in M$, we denote $\a{P}$ the current with support equal to $P$, i.e., the current associated with the Dirac measure concentrated in $P$.
 Then we define the space of unordered $Q$-tuples in $M$, for any $Q\in\N, Q\geq 1$, as follows